The short version

 4. Prompts are the new keywords

 Users interact with AI through conversational prompts, not keyword fragments.
 These prompts are longer, more nuanced, and more intent-rich than traditional search queries.
 The specific prompts your audience uses (what we call "golden prompts") are the new optimization targets.
+Knowing how to select prompts for LLM tracking is essential for building an effective prompt portfolio.

 5. Freshness beats history